jagdevsinghdosanjh/NumberPredictionFromSequence/Ver1.1/HowToDeploy.md

-This code is working well.
-How can I deploy this to the world wide web community?
-Glad to hear it's working perfectly!
-To deploy your Flask-based AI app to the worldwide web, you have several options.
+To deploy this Flask-based AI app to the worldwide web, you have several options.
 Here’s a streamlined approach:

 Step 1: Choose a Hosting Platform
 You can deploy your Flask app using one of these cloud services: